 (B) Provider status shall initially be granted for a one-year probationary period.
 Approval thereafter shall be granted for a two-year period.

-(1) An applicant for provider status shall, at least three months prior to the date of the first scheduled program offering, submit a completed application on BELTSS form E-1 (rev., 2013).
+(1) An applicant for provider status shall, at least sixty days prior to the date of the first scheduled program offering, submit a completed application on BELTSS form E-1 (rev., July, 2015).
 To be approved as a provider, the applicant shall establish all of the following: